Wall-crossing from Lagrangian Cobordisms: Background

+\end{enumerate} \end{definition} One way to construct an admissible Morse function for a Lagrangian cobordism is to consider the function $\tilde h$ for $K$ as drawn in \cref{fig:bottlenecks} which is only dependent on $t$, and then take a Morsification which is constructed in the regions around $t^\pm$ using a $h^\pm$-perturbation.
+The function $\tilde h$ is Morse-Bott near the ends, and we call critical submanifolds $L^\pm\times\{t^\pm\}$ the bottlenecks of the cobordism.

-In Morse theory, we use these Morse functions for the following desirable properties: \begin{itemize} \item Even though $K$ is non-compact, the moduli space of Morse flow lines between two critical points admits a compactification by broken flow lines and, \item The Morse flow lines $\gamma$ of $\CM(K, h)$ for which $\tilde h(\gamma)=t^\pm$ are exactly the Morse flow lines of $CM(L^\pm, h^\pm)$.
-This allows us to construct projections of the Morse cochain complexes to the ends:
+\begin{prop} Let $K$ be a Lagrangian cobordism equipped with an admissible Morse function. \begin{itemize} \item Even though $K$ is non-compact, the moduli space of Morse flow lines between two critical points admits a compactification by broken flow lines and \item The Morse flow lines $\gamma$ of $\CM(K, h)$ for which $\pi_\RR(\gamma)=t^\pm$ are exactly the Morse flow lines of $CM(L^\pm, h^\pm)$. \end{itemize} As a result, we obtain projections of the Morse cochain complexes to the ends:

-\end{itemize} We expect that a similar kind of result should carry over to the setting of treed disks and open Gromov-Witten chain complexes.
-In the setting where there is a regularizing split almost complex structure, we have the analogous result for holomorphic disks: \begin{claim} Let $X\times \CC$ be equipped with a split holomorphic structure $J\times j$. \begin{itemize} \item Every pseudoholomorphic treed disk $u: \mathcal T\to K$ with ends limiting to critical points of $H$ has boundary contained inside

-\item Every disk with the property that $\tilde h (u)=t^\pm\pm\epsilon$ corresponds to a pseudoholomorphic disk of $X$ with boundary on $L^\pm$. \end{itemize} \end{claim} The proof of the claim uses the open-mapping principle for holomorphic disks.
-Near the ends of the cobordism this means that the image of holomorphic disks need to be constant in the cobordism factor (as they have boundary on a real line,) and so a flow disk can only be non-compact if the Morse flow components are non-compact.
-However, the Morse flow components are bounded by the bottlenecks chosen for the Morse function.

-Due to the need to use abstract perturbation techniques to construct a Floer theory, we cannot assume that $X\times \CC$ is equipped with a split holomorphic structure and split perturbation.
-We assume that there exists a regularization scheme for the abstract perturbation theory used to define the Floer theory so that the following matching of moduli spaces holds: \begin{assumption} Let $(x_0;x_1, \ldots, x_k)$ be critical points of $h$.
-Suppose that $x_0$ is a critical point of $h^-_i$.
-Fix a class $\beta\in H_2(X, L^-)$ giving us a class $i_*(\beta)\in H_2(X\times \CC,K)$.
-There exists a regularization of the moduli space of treed disks so that there is an identification

-\end{assumption} This assumption is needed to obtain the following maps of filtered $A_\infty$ algebra. \begin{claim} Given \cref{assum:regularization}, the projections of vector spaces